diepes/rust-azure-bill-analysis/README.md

     * Quantity(Hr) x EffectivePrice = Cost = 0 if reserved
     * Quantity(Hr) x UnitPrice => What_the_cost_would_have_been
     * MeterName
-    * MeterCategory = ["Virtual machines", "SQL Managed Instance", "Azure App Service"]
+    * MeterCategory = ["Virtual Machines", "SQL Managed Instance", "Azure App Service"]
     * MeterSubCategory = ["Dv2/DSv2 Series","Managed Instance General Purpose - Compute Gen5", "Premium Plan"]
     * Date = "dd/mm/yyyy" (Day for the bill entry, 32 for the month)
     * One entry per day per VM for Quantity = 24(Hr)